joakim/entofu/README.md

 - [Base122][base122] by Kevin Albertson
 - [Wikipedia](https://en.wikipedia.org/wiki/Base64#Applications_not_compatible_with_RFC_4648_Base64) ("A UTF-8 environment can use non-synchronized continuation bytes as base64: `0b10xxxxxx`")

-I was not aware of [Base65536][base65536] and [Base32768][base32768] until after having made this, but I think they're brilliant if you need a future-proof encoding and looks doesn't matter.
+I was not aware of [Base65536][base65536] and [Base32768][base32768] until after having made this, but I think they're brilliant if you need a future-proof encoding that looks like gibberish.
 Especially Base32768 if all you have is UTF-16.

 ## License